Uncertainty-Aware Robust Learning on Noisy Graphs: Conclusion

 \section{Conclusion}

 To address the challenges posed by noisy graphs, we proposed a novel GNN-agnostic framework that enhances the robustness of node embeddings and predictive performance.
-Particularly, our proposed framework improves the model robustness by accounting for the uncertainties raised by the data noise within the graph, which shows substantial improvements over state-of-the-art baselines on different benchmark datasets.
+Specifically, our framework improves model robustness by accounting for uncertainties introduced by data noise in the graph.
+This approach demonstrates substantial improvements over state-of-the-art baselines across various benchmark datasets.